-Mortgage prepayment rates fluctuate continuously and, in some market conditions, substantially.
-A variety of economic, social and other factors could affect the rates of prepayments on the assets or the rate of principal payments on the related Pass-Through Certificates.
-These factors, which may be affected by our, or, if applicable, Fannie Mae's, refinance or loan modification initiatives, include prevailing mortgage interest rates, local and regional economic conditions, homeowner mobility and the availability of, and costs associated with, alternative financing.
-Mortgage characteristics, such as the geographic location of the mortgaged properties, loan size, LTV ratios or year of origination, borrower characteristics (such as credit scores) and equity positions in their houses could also affect prepayment rates.
-The existence of a second lien reduces the borrower's equity in the home and, therefore, can increase the risk of default.
-Borrowers are free to obtain second lien financing after origination, and we are not entitled to receive notification when a borrower does so.

-In addition, the rate of defaults and resulting repurchases of the Mortgages and repurchases due to (i) breaches of representations and warranties by Mortgage sellers. (ii) servicing violations by Mortgage servicers or (iii) modifications, such as may occur upon a borrower's successful completion of a trial period under a loan modification initiative, could also affect prepayment rates and adversely affect the yield on the Pass-Through Certificates.
+Such factors, which may be affected by our, or, if applicable, Fannie Mae's, refinance or loan modification initiatives, include but are not limited to prevailing mortgage interest rates, Mortgage characteristics, such as the geographic location of the mortgaged properties, loan size, LTV ratios or year of origination, borrower characteristics (such as credit scores) and equity positions in their houses, availability and convenience of refinancing, prevailing servicing fee rates and the availability of loan modification initiatives.
+In addition, the rate of defaults and resulting repurchases of the Mortgages, and repurchases due to (i) breaches of representations and warranties by Mortgage sellers. (ii) servicing violations by Mortgage servicers or (iii) modification initiative, could also affect prepayment rates and adversely affect the yield on the Pass-Through Certificates.